 How to get from Hanoi airport to Old Quarter

 Hanoi Old Quarter is an urban area formed from the Ly – Tran dynasty and located from the east of Thang Long Royal Citadel to the Red River.
-This urban area focused on small-scale industrial and commercial activities.
+This downtown area focused on small-scale industrial and commercial activities.

 In this old town, each street had different characteristics as craftsmen from the villages around Thang Long gathered here accordingly to the profession.

 The main products of each street became street names with the word Hàng at the beginning.
 From there, Hang Trong, Hang Buom, Hang ga, etc. were born.